 Resting along the northern shore of Kyushu Island, Fukuoka is the capital of Fukuoka Prefecture and the largest city on the island.
-With a rich history dating back to medieval Japan, the once former residence of daimyo of Chikuzen Province, Fukuoka, now a modern city showcases both the past and the future.
-From ancient temples to shopping malls, the city is versatile and charismatic.
-The extensive city infrastructure has the Fukuoka International Airport and a subway system connecting main attractions and sites between Hakata, Meinohama, and Tenjin.
+With a rich history dating back to medieval Japan, the once former residence of the daimyo of Chikuzen Province is now a modern city showcasing both the past and the future.
+From ancient temples to shopping malls, Fukuoka Japan is versatile and charismatic.
+The extensive city infrastructure has the Fukuoka Airport and the subway system connecting the main attractions and sites between Hakata, Meinohama, and Tenjin.

-Some of the ancient sites include the ruins of 17th century Fukuoka Castle which can be found inside Maizuru Park.
+Some of the ancient sites include the ruins of 17th-century Fukuoka Castle which can be found inside Maizuru Park.
 There is also the central Hakata district where you will find the main train station.
-Hakata, one of the oldest cities in Japan and holds the Tochoji Temple where you will find a large wooden Buddha standing 32.8 feet high.
-Other highlights include the Hakata Machiya Folk Museum with artifacts dating back to the Taisho and Meiji period.
+Hakata, one of the oldest cities in Japan holds the Tochoji Temple where a large wooden Buddha stands at 32.8 feet high.
+Other highlights include the Hakata Machiya Folk Museum with artifacts dating back to the Taisho and Meiji periods.

-Standing some 234 meters high, the Fukuoka Tower is situated in the Momochihama area of the city.
-It is the tallest tower on the seaside in Japan.
-The tower has a unique structure that is covered in 8000 half-mirrors which create an illusion of a skyscraper and is nicknamed that “Mirror Sail” given its unusual shape and reflective siding.
-The tower is an impressive architectural structure and is famously known for appearing in the 1994 “Godzilla vs SpaceGodzilla” film in which the tower is annihilated.
-The tower is enjoyable to visit both during the day, or at night when it is lit up.
+Standing some 234 meters high, the Fukuoka Tower is situated in the Momochihama area of the city and is the tallest tower on the Japan seaside.
+It has a unique structure that is covered in 8000 half-mirrors, creating an illusion of a skyscraper.
+The tower is appropriately nicknamed “Mirror Sail” given its unusual shape and reflective siding.
+Due to its impressive architectural structure, it is famously known for appearing in the 1994 “Godzilla vs. SpaceGodzilla” film in which the tower is annihilated.
+This landmark is enjoyable to visit both during the day and at night when it is lit up.

-The oldest Shingon temple in Kyushu founded in 806 by Kukai.
-Here you will also find a temple cemetery known as the Tadayuki where the past feudal lords of Fukuoka have been buried.
-You will see the biggest Buddha wooden statue along with with the thousand-armed Kannon statue.
+The oldest Shingon temple in Kyushu was founded in 806 by Kukai.
+There is also a temple cemetery on site, known as the Tadayuki, where the past feudal lords were buried.
+You will see the biggest Buddha wooden statue along with the thousand-armed Kannon statue.
 Next to the temple, there is also a 5-story Pagoda structure.
 To access the temple, you will need to walk through a pathway which at times can be very dark, but don’t worry it is worth it at the end once you arrive at the temple.

-The perfect place to enjoy a quiet stroll or a contemplative moment in the park.
+Ohori Park is the perfect place to enjoy a quiet stroll or a contemplative moment in the park.
 Found quite close to the Fukuoka Castle, Ohori Park is a beautiful Japanese garden overlooking the waterfront, where you will also find boats.
-In the middle of the city, an outdoor space which invites peace and quiet amid the natural surroundings, a welcome break from the hustle and bustle of the city pace.
+In the middle of the city, this outdoor space invites peace and quiet amid the natural surroundings.
+It’s a welcome break from the hustle and bustle of the city pace.

 Nanzoin Temple and the Reclining Buddha

-One of the most peaceful and quiet yet impressive attractions is found at the Nanzoin Temple here you will see a very large scale Buddha.
-The reclining Buddha structure is intended to bring serenity and calmness.
+Head to the Nanzoin Temple to witness one of the most peaceful yet impressive attractions.
+The very large-scale reclining Buddha structure aims to bring serenity and calmness to those who visit.
 This site itself is free to visit, but if you want to see the Buddha inside you have to pay about 1000 yen.
-It is a very calming activity and definitely worth the visit if you are in Fukuoka.
+It is a very relaxing activity and definitely worth a visit if you are in Fukuoka.

-A peaceful and tranquil shrine with a small koi pond which is easily accessed from the nearby Watanabedori Subway station, and just a quick 5-minute walk to access the shrine.
-On weekends you will find a market selling small handmade goods, vintage items, and different Japanese food.
-This is a certainly a special place to come for quiet when you are near the shrine and a way to connect to the old traditions of the area.
+The Sumiyoshi-jinja Shrine is a peaceful and tranquil shrine with a small koi pond.
+It is easily accessible from the nearby Watanabedori Subway station, and just a quick 5-minute walk to access the shrine.
+On weekends you will find a market selling small handmade goods, vintage items, and different Japanese foods.
+This is certainly a special place to come for quiet when you are near the shrine and a way to connect to the old traditions of the area.

 Hakata Gion Yamakasa

-If you happen to visit Fukuoka in July, you can see the streets filled with floats celebrating the five day festival of Hakata Gion Yamakasa.
-This event brings some 1 million visitors who come to participate in the festivities which hosts teams for 7 districts of Fukuoka city to compete.
-The festival is from July 1 to July 15 and is centered around the Kushida Shrine.
+If you happen to visit Fukuoka in July, you can see the streets filled with floats celebrating the five-day festival of Hakata Gion Yamakasa.
+This event brings some 1 million visitors who come to participate in the festivities.
+Men from all 7 districts of Fukuoka city will come and carry the floats as a sign of strength and unity.
+The festival is from July 1 to July 15 and is mostly takes place around the Kushida Shrine.

-There are many ways to get to Fukuoka, but perhaps the easiest and most popular choice to take a Shinkansen.
+There are many ways to get to Fukuoka, but perhaps the easiest and most popular choice is to take a Shinkansen.
 It is possible to travel directly to Fukuoka from Tokyo along the Tokaido/Sanyo Shinkansen.
-Another popular option is to travel to Fukuoka via air transportation since Fukuoka has its own airport.
-Many low-cost airlines fly daily between Tokyo and Fukuoka.
-From Fukuoka Airport there is a very easy and accessible subway which only takes about five minutes to access the city center.
+Another popular option is to travel to Fukuoka via air transportation since it has its own airport.
+Many low-cost airlines fly daily to and from Tokyo.
+From Fukuoka Airport there is an accessible subway which takes you to the city center in just 5 minutes.